LightnessOfBeing/kaggle-understanding-cloud-organization/README.md

 ### First stage
 1. Train on 320x640 image resolution with pseudo-labels.
-2. Pseudo-labels were generated the following way: pick an image if there are at least 80% of high-confidance pixels, i.e its values are either < 0.2 or > 0.8.
+2. Pseudo-labels were generated the following way: pick an image if there are at least 80% of high-confidence pixels, i.e its values are either < 0.2 or > 0.8.
 3. Optimizer Adam encoder lr = 1e-4, decoder lr = 1e-3
 4. Augmentaions:

+ We tried a big set of non-geometric augmentations:
+  Blur, CLAHE, GaussNoise, GaussianBlur, HueSaturationValue, RGBShift, IAAAdditiveGaussianNoise, MedianBlur, MotionBlur.
+We thought these augmentations could mimic different weather conditions and add different sunlight effects.
+However, the LB was very bad, so we decided to lower the number of different augmentations and went with the following.

   * albu.HorizontalFlip(p=0.5),
   * albu.VerticalFlip(p=0.5),
   * albu.ShiftScaleRotate(scale_limit=0.3, rotate_limit=15, shift_limit=0.1, p=0.5, border_mode=0),
   * albu.GridDistortion(p=0.5),
   * albu.OpticalDistortion(p=0.5, distort_limit=0.1, shift_limit=0.2),
   * albu.RandomBrightnessContrast(p=0.5)

  5. Loss function BceDiceLoss with eps=10.
+  We grid-searched on eps value and it gave +0.003 LB.

+ 6. Scheduler ReduceLrOnPlateu

 ### Second stage
 0. Upload weights with best valid loss from the first stage.